nimmneun/onesheet/README.md

 [![Downloads](https://img.shields.io/packagist/dm/nimmneun/onesheet)](https://img.shields.io/packagist/dm/nimmneun/onesheet)

-OneSheet is a simple **single sheet** excel/xlsx file writer for PHP 5, PHP 7 & PHP 8 with cell auto-sizing and styling support.
+OneSheet is a simple **single/multi sheet** excel/xlsx file writer for PHP 5, PHP 7 & PHP 8 with cell auto-sizing and styling support.

 ![alt text](autosizing_excel_screencap.png "OneSheet excel output example")

 ### What it does
-- Write a single spreadsheet fast and with a small memory footprint.
+- Write a single/multiple spreadsheet(s) fast and with a small memory footprint.
-- Freeze the first [n] rows to have a fixed table header/headline.
+- Freeze the first [n] rows to have a fixed table header/headline per sheet.
 - Use different fonts, styles, borders and background colors on a row level.
 - Set your own custom column width per column.
 - Autosize column widths to fit cell contents.
 If no fonts are found, rough estimates are used.
 - Define minimum and maximum column widths to keep exceptionally large or small cell contents in check.

-### What it doesnt
+### What it doesn't
 - No cell individualisation, everything is applied at a row level.
 - No calculated / formula cells.
 - No conditional formatting.